Faith That Works Than Charms! (Part 2)

 Mordechai – being a mere exile slave – had no voice in Babylon.

-His status demanded that he must honor whatever any higher authority presented to him, but he rebelled against ungodly practice of human-worship.
+His status demanded that he must honor whatever any higher authority presented to him, but he rebelled against the ungodly practice of human-worship.

 He acted against the culture and remained unbent to worship the king’s most prominent chief – Haman.